technitish9123/technitish9123/README.md

 - 🌱 I’m currently learning **Angular and react**

-- 👨‍💻 All of my projects are available at [technitish.me](technitish.me)
+- 👨‍💻 All of my projects are available at [www.technitish.me](technitish.me)

 - 📫 How to reach me **kumarnitish072001@gmail.com**